stefaniacardenas/inkedin/README.md

-#Instagram
+#InkedIn
 ==========

-This is my second project with Ruby on Rails.
-It's a clone of Instagram.
+InkedIn is a social network that connects tattoo lovers and artists.
+It's a Ruby on Rails app based around the idea of Instagram.
+You can post photos on the website, use hashtags, comments, etc. This project is still work in progress.

 Technologies used
 -----------------